bigfix/developer.bigfix.com/site/reference/types/resfork.md

 # type: resfork

-The &lt;resfork&lt; inspectors refer to the resource fork of a filesystem object.
+The &lt;resfork&gt; inspectors refer to the resource fork of a filesystem object.

 # length of &lt;resfork&gt; : integer